 Dr. C.N.
 Willborn is adjunct professor of Church History and a pastor in the Presbyterian Church in America (PCA).
 He holds degrees from Tennessee Technical University (BS), Mid America Baptist Theological Seminary (MDiv), and Westminster Theological Seminary (PhD).
 He has pastored churches in the southeastern United States since 1985, and has been at Covenant Presbyterian Church (PCA) in Oak Ridge, TN since 2009.

 Dr. Willborn did his PhD research on the life and ministry of John Lafayette Girardeau, who figures prominently in this class.
 In addition to his labors in the classroom and in the pulpit, Dr. Willborn also serves the church as Associate Editor for The Confessional Presbyterian Journal, a role he has played since 2010.

-To enjoy theology by expanding our appreciation of biblical and systematic theology as it was expounded by the select American Presbyterians of the 19th century.
-As we consider their views, expositions, and contributions to the knowledge and love of God, we shall find a more central home from theology in our faith and practice – both in our lives and in our churches.
+To enjoy theology by expanding our appreciation of biblical and systematic theology as it was expounded by select American Presbyterians of the 19th century.
+As we consider their views, expositions, and contributions to the knowledge and love of God, we shall find a more central home for theology in our faith and practice – both in our lives and in our churches.